Ranulf Flambard: Death and legacy

 One of Ranulf's brothers was Fulcher, who was Bishop of Lisieux in 1101.
 Another brother was Osbern, who was a royal clerk for Rufus, and the last brother was Geoffrey.
 Fulcher may have been appointed bishop to enable Ranulf to exploit the see while Ranulf was in exile in Normandy.
 Ranulf had a son, Thomas of Lisieux, who also held the see of Lisieux, right after his uncle.
 Like his uncle, he may have been appointed as a placeholder to allow his father to appropriate the revenues of Lisieux.
 Ranulf's mistress was an Englishwoman named Alveva or Ælfgifu, who was the mother of at least two of his sons.
 Alveva's sons were Ranulf, who was an archdeacon, and Elias.
 When Ranulf became bishop, he married her to a burgess of Huntingdon, but remained on good terms with both Alveva and her spouse, often staying with them when he travelled away from Durham.
 Alveva was the aunt of Christina of Markyate, and Christina is said to have rebuffed the bishop's attempts to seduce her in 1114.
 Alveva and Ranulf's son Elias held a prebend at London and was a royal clerk under Henry I. Ranulf's son Ralf was parson of Middleham and held a prebend at London too.
 He was a member of Archbishop Theobald of Canterbury's household after 1138.
 Some of Ranulf's sons were educated at Laon under William de Corbeil, who was one of Ranulf's clerks.
 One of Ranulf's nephews, Ralf, was archdeacon of Northumberland and during the reign of King Stephen helped to hold the diocese of Durham loyal to Stephen.
 Other nephews were Osbert, who was sheriff of Durham, and Robert, Richard, and William who held fiefs.
-Unrelated to Ranulf, William of Corbeil became one of Ranulf's household clerks, and was eventually to be elected Archbishop of Canterbury in 1123.
+Unrelated to Ranulf, William of Corbeil became one of Ranulf's household clerks and was eventually elected Archbishop of Canterbury in 1123.